richardltc/boxwallet2/README.md

 `sudo apt update && sudo apt install git inotify-tools automake autoconf libssl-dev libncurses-dev`

 Now, we need to install a tool called `mise` which will handle the Erlang and Elixir install for us.
-Copy and paste and run these lines one after the other:
+Copy and paste and run these lines one after the other, making sure you put your actual user name in the second line:
 `curl https://mise.run | sh`
-`echo "eval \"\$(/home/richard/.local/bin/mise activate bash)\"" >> ~/.bashrc`
+`echo "eval \"\$(/home/your_user_name/.local/bin/mise activate bash)\"" >> ~/.bashrc`

 Now, re-start you shell and let's check we're OK so far and run `mise docter` which should report No problems found `mise use erlang@26.2.5.15` this could take some time...